Greece Moments Greece Moments

 Charging station for electric cars

-The infrastructure is lagging behind anyway: apart from the one asphalt road from Livadi via Maltezana to the airport to Vathi, almost all roads are gravel roads.
-For e-cars, the journeys can become a tripping hazard because consumption is higher.
-In addition, some providers completely rule out off-road driving with the expensive electric vehicles.
+The infrastructure is lagging behind in other ways too: apart from the one asphalt road running from Livadi via Maltezana to the airport and on to Vathi, almost all roads are gravel.
+For e-cars, these journeys can become a real problem, as energy consumption is higher on rough terrain.
+On top of that, some providers completely prohibit off-road driving with their expensive electric vehicles.

 Astypalea Elektroauto Erfahrung Asty Car